 Preferred by many researchers for its reliability, the 5-point scale delivers great results with unipolar scales.
-This scale comes in handy in gathering customer feedback on customer satisfaction for new products and services.
+This scale comes in handy in gathering customer feedback on customer satisfaction with new products and services.

 7-point rating scale

-Preferred equally as the 5-point scale by researchers, this scale works the best with bipolar scales.
-In case you measure customer satisfaction for any newly launched products or services, this rating scale is ideal.
+Preferred equally as the 5-point scale by researchers, this scale works best with bipolar scales.
+This rating scale is ideal if you measure customer satisfaction for any newly launched products or services.

 10-point rating scale